Bauchibred/ethernaut-solutions/README.md

 The extcodesize basically returns the size of the code in the given address, which is caller for this case.
 Contracts have code, and user accounts do not.
 So some developers might want only EOAs to interact with their contracts and have this as a requirement, but from this challenge we can already see that `extcodesize` being equal to zero does not necessarily mean that the caller is an EOA.
 Here is the trick of this gate: extcodesize returns 0 if it is being called in the constructor!
 In short, we have to execute our attack from within the constructor, cause when we first deploy a contract, the extcodesize of that address is 0 until the constructor is completed!
-Check this stack convo for more understanding on extcodesize "https://ethereum.stackexchange.com/questions/15641/how-does-a-contract-find-out-if-another-address-is-a-contract/15642#15642"
+Check this [stack convo](https://ethereum.stackexchange.com/questions/15641/how-does-a-contract-find-out-if-another-address-is-a-contract/15642#15642) for more understanding on extcodesize

 3. `gateThree` is very easy to solve if you know the XOR rule of `if A ^ B = C then A ^ C = B`.
    This is an XOR operation (often denoted with ⊕), and there is really only one parameter we can control here: the gate key.
 XOR has the property that if the same value XORs itself they cancel out; also, XOR is commutative so a ⊕ b = b ⊕ a.
 Starting with a ⊕ b = c, XOR both sides with a we get a ⊕ a ⊕ b = c ⊕ a, and the left side cancels out to give b = c ⊕ a.